 ‘Back to School – what you need to know in Suffolk’ Our video for parents and carers which aims to help parents understand what to expect

 Covid-19 Information for parents and carers.
 Issue 2: 7 August 2020 -

 SPECIAL EDUCATIONAL NEEDS AND DISABILITY (SEND)

-and the Bury Schools Partnership Local Offer please open the documents using the buttons below.
+Please open the documents using the buttons below.

 Admission Arrangements for Pupils with SEN or Disabilities

 At St Edmundsbury Church of England Voluntary Aided Primary School, the Governors adhere to the principles of the Equality Act 2010, as laid out and pay particular attention to the way the school operates its admissions procedures,